 - 4.1.
-In order to meet this objective the investment strategy seeks to maintain, with a target to exceed the real value of the invested assets over a rolling five year period coupled with providing sufficient returns for distribution.
-Unlike the income balanced and income focussed strategies, the capital appreciation strategies focusses on total return rather than income yield. - 4.2.
-This Strategy includes a balance between capital growth and income generating assets in order to best serve the individual Trust and Bequest Fund's objectives.
+In order to meet this objective the investment strategy seeks to maintain, with a target to exceed the real value of the invested assets over a rolling five year period coupled with providing sufficient returns for distribution. - 4.2.
+The strategy consider a balance between capital growth and capital preservation, in order to best serve the individual Trust and Bequest Fund's objectives.
 The strategy includes an allocation to growth type assets expected to provide higher capital returns at the cost of higher expected volatility and slightly lower income generation.